Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Why Fabric Matters in Your Workout Routine

-The type of fabric you get sweaty in or wear to exercise in makes a world of difference.
+The fabric you wear during workouts makes a huge difference.
 It has an impact on how much you perspire, how quickly you dry, and possibly even how confident you are when you work out.
-What you wear can hinder or enhance your workout; a poor fabric selection can lead to skin irritations from exercise, overheating, and discomfort.

-Interaction of fabric to skin is tenfold when doing exercise than resting.
+What you wear can help or hurt your performance.
+Poor fabric choices lead to skin irritation, overheating, and discomfort.
+Fabric interaction with your skin increases tenfold during exercise compared to resting.
 High-intensity workouts create heat and friction.
 That’s why your choice of gym apparel comfort should never be random.

-Comfort or Performance—Can You Have Both?
+Comfort or Performance: Can You Have Both?

 With cotton, you get softness and breathability.
-But with replicas, you frequently gain quick- drying activewear.
+But with synthetics, you get quick-drying activewear.
 The good news is that newer composites combine both.
-That means you do n’t have to choose between comfort and performance.

 How T-Shirt Materials Affect Athletic Performance